Vanishing ideals of binary Hamming spheres: Binary symmetric functions

 In this section we look more closely to the behaviour of ESFs when working in the quotient $R$.
-The properties described in this section will then be used in Section \ref{sec: phi} to derive further results on $\phi$. \begin{defn} We denote with $\bb(n)$ the binary representation of the non-negative integer $n$. \end{defn}
+The properties described in this section will then be used in Section \ref{Sect:VanishingId} to derive further results on $\phi_t$.